WHO ARE WE?

 If you have any inquiries please contact Des, iAM Program Manager at desiree@jayu.ca

-MEET YOUR MENTOR:
+MEET YOUR MENTOR: SANJEEV KUGAN

-Sanjeev Kugan (@sksquared) is a multidisciplinary artist and creative entrepreneur exploring identity through photography, filmmaking and design.
+Sanjeev Kugan is a multidisciplinary artist and creative entrepreneur exploring identity through photography, filmmaking and design.
 With over a decade of experience, he helps brands and communities tell their stories through intentional, visually driven storytelling.
 Sanjeev is deeply committed to mentorship and community-building - supporting emerging creatives through skill-sharing, identity development, and creative expression.
 His work often bridges personal growth and collective expression, creating spaces where people feel seen, heard, and capable of reaching their potential.